KILTprotocol/docs/docs/develop/01_sdk/01_quickstart.md

 3. Query a **web3name** to get its **DID**
 4. Verify a **Credential**, published via a **DID service endpoint**

-After completing the quickstart guide, you should have learn a little about KILT by actually using it.
+After completing the quickstart guide, you should have learned a little about KILT by actually using it.
 The guide requires some experience with javascript and command-line tools.
 We will have recommended guides to other tutorials to dive deeper into some of the topics.